Things to do in Oxford: bookshops, cafés & walks for a slower day

 📍 51 Walton Street, Jericho

 If you’ve already hit Blackwell’s and want something smaller, quieter, and more personal - head north to Jericho, one of Oxford’s most laid-back neighbourhoods.
-It’s a short walk from the city centre but has a different feel: less student-heavy, more local, and full of places that reward curiosity.
+It’s a short walk from the city centre but has a different feel: less student-heavy, and more local.

 Start with Arcadia Books on Walton Street.
 It’s an independent bookshop with a carefully curated selection such as fiction, non-fiction, art books, travel writing, and translated literature you rarely see in mainstream stores.
 The shelves aren’t packed to the ceiling, and that’s part of the charm.
 Everything here feels handpicked by people who actually read and care about what they’re recommending.